anhcraft/OreProcessor/README.md

 ## Terms of services

-Ore Processor is a semi-premium plugin with open source and paid support.
+Ore Processor is a freemium plugin with open source and paid support.

 > - Purchases are final
 > - Support is only provided for customers